WGA ends strike, releases details on tentative deal with studios

 Before the 148-day strike, the WGA asked the Alliance of Motion Picture and Television Producers for a 16% raise over three years.

 In addition to raises, writers secured a 76% increase in their foreign streaming residuals.
 According to WGA, this will increase their residuals from Netflix from $18,684 to $32,830 for a single, hour-long episode.
-Writers will also receive a "viewership-based streaming bonus" between $9,000 and $40,500, depending upon the length of the show or if the streaming feature has over a $30 million budget.
+Writers will also receive a "viewership-based streaming bonus" between $9,000 and $40,500, depending upon the length of the show or if the streaming feature has a budget over $30 million.

 To track the total viewership, the AMPTP agreed to share the total number of hours streamed domestically and internationally, as long as they remained confidential between the two sides.
 The information may be shared with union members, but only in an aggregated form.

 The AMPTP capitulated on the mandatory staffing requirements they previously rebuked.
-According to the union, studios must hire at least three writer-producers, including the showrunner, for a guaranteed 10 consecutive weeks of work during the development of a series.
+According to the union, studios must hire at least three writer-producers, including the showrunner, for a guaranteed 10 consecutive weeks of work during the development of a series, also called "development rooms."

-Once those projects are greenlighted, the minimum of writers increases to five once the series reaches seven episodes.
+Once projects are greenlighted, the minimum of writers increases to five once the series reaches seven episodes.
 Teams working on any shows that have 13 or more episodes will receive another writer.
+The WGA dubbed this facet of the production as "post-greenlight rooms."

+These projects come with at least 20 weeks of guaranteed work or the entire duration of the "post-greenlight room," whichever is shorter.

 One of the final sticking points that led to the historic strike stemmed from implementing artificial technology (AI).
 At first, writers wanted protection while the studios rejected the idea and only countered with an annual meeting "to discuss advancements in technology."